Guidelines to help you with your farm vehicle inspection

-A vehicle check can be done using an app and following a simple process explained below:
+A vehicle check can be done using a simple process explained below:

 Create a task for the Vehicle Check.

-Choose the relevant fields that you want to include in your Vehicle Check.
+Choose the relevant field that you want to include in your Vehicle Check.

 Assign who is responsible for completing the task.
 This could either be yourself or the driver responsible for using the tractor, bakkie or truck.